AhmadRiaz0/CSharp-Projects/10. Gestion liste de Personnages/README.md

-# PolymorphismeAbstraction
+# PolymorphismAbstraction

 ## Description

-Ce projet est une application Windows Forms en C# qui démontre les concepts de **polymorphisme** et **abstraction** en programmation orientée objet.
+This project is a C# Windows Forms application that demonstrates the concepts of **polymorphism** and **abstraction** in object-oriented programming.

-Le programme permet de gérer une liste de personnages de types différents (`Humain` et `Xmen`), tous dérivés d’une classe abstraite `Personnage`.
+The program manages a list of characters of different types (`Human` and `Xmen`), all derived from an abstract class `Character`.

-Chaque personnage possède un **login** (nom) et des caractéristiques propres à son type :
+Each character has a **login** (name) and specific attributes depending on its type:
-- `Humain` a un attribut `vie` (int).
+- `Human` has an attribute `life` (int).
-- `Xmen` a un attribut `pouvoir` (string).
+- `Xmen` has an attribute `power` (string).

 ---

-## Fonctionnalités principales
+## Main Features

-- Ajouter un personnage humain ou un xmen via l’interface utilisateur.
+- Add a human or xmen character via the user interface.
-- Gestion dynamique des propriétés spécifiques (vie ou pouvoir) selon le type choisi.
+- Dynamic handling of specific properties (life or power) based on the selected type.
-- Affichage des informations des personnages avec polymorphisme (méthode `info()` redéfinie dans chaque sous-classe).
+- Display character information using polymorphism (the `info()` method is overridden in each subclass).
-- Mise à jour de la liste affichée avec les détails de chaque personnage.
+- Update the displayed list with details of each character.

 ---

-## Structure du projet
+## Project Structure

-- **Classe abstraite `Personnage`** :
+- **Abstract class `Character`**:
-  - Attribut protégé `login` (string).
+  - Protected attribute `login` (string).
-  - Méthode abstraite `info()` à implémenter dans les sous-classes.
+  - Abstract method `info()` to be implemented in subclasses.

-- **Sous-classe `Humain`** :
+- **Subclass `Human`**:
-  - Attribut privé `vie` (int).
+  - Private attribute `life` (int).
-  - Constructeurs avec ou sans login.
+  - Constructors with or without login.
-  - Redéfinition de la méthode `info()` pour afficher `login` et `vie`.
+  - Override of `info()` method to display `login` and `life`.

-- **Sous-classe `Xmen`** :
+- **Subclass `Xmen`**:
-  - Attribut privé `pouvoir` (string).
+  - Private attribute `power` (string).
-  - Constructeurs avec ou sans login.
+  - Constructors with or without login.
-  - Redéfinition de la méthode `info()` pour afficher `login` et `pouvoir`.
+  - Override of `info()` method to display `login` and `power`.

-- **Formulaire `Form1`** :
+- **Form `Form1`**:
-  - Gestion de l’interface utilisateur (boutons, liste, champs texte, radiobuttons, numericUpDown, comboBox).
+  - Manages the user interface (buttons, list, text fields, radio buttons, numericUpDown, comboBox).
-  - Ajout de personnages dans un tableau `Personnage[]`.
+  - Adds characters into a `Character[]` array.
-  - Mise à jour de la liste affichée.
+  - Updates the displayed list.
-  - Gestion de la visibilité des contrôles selon le type de personnage choisi.
+  - Manages visibility of controls depending on the selected character type.

 ---

-## Utilisation
+## Usage

-1. Démarrer l’application.
+1. Start the application.
-2. Choisir le type de personnage (Humain ou Xmen) via les boutons radio.
+2. Choose the character type (Human or Xmen) via radio buttons.
-3. Saisir un login (optionnel).
+3. Enter a login (optional).
-4. Si Humain, définir la vie via le contrôle numérique.
+4. If Human, set life using the numeric control.
-   Si Xmen, choisir un pouvoir dans la liste déroulante.
+   If Xmen, select a power from the dropdown list.
-5. Cliquer sur **Ajouter** pour créer et ajouter le personnage à la liste.
+5. Click **Add** to create and add the character to the list.
-6. La liste s’actualise automatiquement avec les informations des personnages.
+6. The list updates automatically with character details.

 ---

-## Remarques
+## Notes

-- Le tableau `lesPersonnages` est limité à 100 entrées.
+- The `characters` array is limited to 100 entries.
-- L’attribut `login` est optionnel.
-Si vide, le personnage est créé avec un login par défaut.
+- The `login` attribute is optional.
+If left empty, a default login is assigned.
-- La méthode `info()` illustre bien le polymorphisme : la même méthode renvoie une information différente selon la sous-classe.
+- The `info()` method illustrates polymorphism well: the same method returns different information depending on the subclass.

 ---

-## Améliorations possibles
+## Possible Improvements

-- Remplacer le tableau par une collection dynamique (`List<Personnage>`).
+- Replace the fixed array with a dynamic collection (`List<Character>`).
-- Ajouter la suppression ou la modification des personnages.
+- Add character deletion or modification features.
-- Validation avancée des entrées utilisateur.
+- Advanced input validation.
-- Sauvegarde des personnages dans un fichier.
+- Save characters to a file.